AlexSeisler/precision-personality-lab/docs/SECURITY.md

 using (auth.uid() = user_id);
 ```

-**Outcome:** Each user can only read, update, or delete their own records — ensuring total tenant isolation.
+**Outcome:** Each user can only read, update, or delete their own records, ensuring total tenant isolation.

 ---